Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Can a Video Doorbell Be Stolen Easily?

-Ring, Nest Hello and other good video doorbells are generally quite secure with backing plates and security screws as part of the design.
+Ring, Nest Hello, and other top video doorbells are generally quite secure with backing plates and security screws as part of the design.

 Without the correct tools, a thief will struggle to steal the doorbell, however if they have come prepared with the correct tool, it can be easily unscrewed and stolen within a matter of minutes.

 This all relies on your installation being top notch and having a solid surface underneath.
 Some thieves may be able to apply enough force to pull out the screws with the doorbell.

 Can a Video Doorbell Be Stolen Before Capturing Video?

 Some of the most popular video doorbells such as Ring and Nest Hello don’t have local storage, which means the video is sent straight to the cloud.

 This means that a thief could prevent footage being uploaded and stop any notification alerts with the use of a WiFi jammer.

 Whilst it’s legal to buy a jammer, it’s illegal to use it in licences frequency bands such as to block WiFi signals.

 A thief could use a jammer to stop any smart home products transmitting information whilst they steal it.
 Of course, this would need to be a pre-determined theft for the thief to have the required equipment and is very unlikely in the UK.